hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 It seemed to be a core learning of his after many hard years in the startup world.
 We decided to take this quote as the foundation to a new way of planning.
-What C-Level cares about at its core is not that colorful bubbles stay exactly where they were originally created in jira.
+What C-Level cares about at its core is not that colorful bubbles stay exactly where they were originally created in Jira.
 What C-Level cares about is to validate hypotheses.
 To learn critical information about the customer and the future of the business.